cyberbotics/webots/docs/discord/technical-questions-2020.md

 %end

-`@phoenixash` : The epuck has a attachment point called `groundSensorSlot` in its interface (expand the epuck node in the LHS panel.
+`@kirito21` : The epuck has a attachment point called `groundSensorSlot` in its interface (expand the epuck node in the LHS panel.
 You need to add `E-puckGroundSensors` to this node.

 When you change the floor size, your texture is scaled up/down accordingly.
 You should set the dimensions of your arena and then create the texture with the appropriate line widths.  (floorSize and floorTileSize work together.)